 Marketing Brand Manager

 Kristal has over 10 years of experience as a yoga teacher and over eight years as an operations and yoga business leader.
 Prior to joining Zen Planner, Kristal built large studio communities and membership bases in the Denver, CO area and advised studio owners around the country on best practices for all aspects of studio operations.
-At Zen Planner, Kristal finds great joy in empowering owners with tools and resources so their valuable time can be focused on engaging with their teachers and students, the heart and soul of every yoga community.
+At Zen Planner, Kristal finds great joy in empowering owners with tools and resources so their valuable time can be focused on engaging with their teachers and students, the heart and soul of every fitness community.